Iteranya/anita-cms/README.md

 - Telling the dev "you got this" (lies help)

 *"Roadmap subject to change based on caffeine levels and existential dread"*

-## ⚠️ Warning: Regarding Security

-This project is currently in active development and **only has basic security feature**:
-- Cookie Based Security
-- No user management capabilities
-- No role-based access control
-- Single user authentication only

 ## 📜 License